 - Divide into four single-serve cups.

 - Refrigerate for at least 2 hours before serving.

-Brownies are one of the easiest desserts to hide vegetables in, and using black beans makes them extra fudgy.
+Brownies are one of the easiest desserts in which to hide vegetables, and using black beans makes them extra fudgy.

 - 1 (15.5 oz.) can black beans, rinsed and drained

 - 1 teaspoon instant coffee (optional)

 - 1/2 cup milk chocolate chips (optional)